mendersoftware/mender-docs/01.Get-started/03.Deploy-a-system-update/docs.md

     -S "${SSH_ARGS}"
 ```

 !
-You might need to enter the password of the user account on your device.

-!
 Your device is not usable while the snapshot operation is in progress.
 Mender
 ! will freeze the storage device during this operation in order to create a
 ! consistent snapshot.